top of page

 My Approach to Treating OCD

-In my practice, I use Exposure and Response Prevention (ERP) along with Cognitive Behavioral Therapy (CBT).
-These methods help you retrain your brain, reduce anxiety, and regain control over your life.
+In my practice, I use Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT).
+I've found time and again that these methods work together people with OCD retrain their brains, reduce anxiety, and regain control over their lives.

 Girl in Therapy